Buffett defends core holdings like IBM, Coca-Cola, in interview

 Coca-Cola continues to have a “strong competitive position,” he said.

-The comments on equity valuation repeated remarks he had made over the weekend at an annual Berkshire Hathaway meeting.

-While he acknowledged that investors expect interest rates to rise this year, Buffett said it would be difficult for the United States to raise rates “significantly” if European rates remain low.
+While he acknowledged that investors expect interest rates to rise this year, he said it would be difficult for the United States to raise rates “significantly” if European rates remained low.

-U.S. Federal Reserve Chair Janet Yellen’s “hands are somewhat tied” by European Central Bank President Mario Draghi with respect to interest rates, he said.

-Buffett also commented on the recent strength in the U.S. dollar, as well as the state of the euro zone, two key issues for Wall Street investors.
+U.S. bonds, meanwhile, were “very overvalued,” he said.
+(Reporting by Ryan Vlastelica; Editing by Bernadette Baum)